SyphonArch/DS-HW-tester/README.md

 # DS-HW-tester 0.1.4
 ### Python script to run automated tests on the homework tasks of the Data Structure lecture(2020).

+Works with all 6 homework projects of the semester!

+DS-HW-tester was built for your convenience.

+It has formatted output, intelligent testcase parsing, and practical debugging info to speed up your programming.

 The default testsets are the official ones, having been downloaded from ETL, with the following exception:

 >A file named '.txt' was found under the '/3-StackCalculator/testset/output/'.